top of page

 by Lena Wolf, Christoph Heuer, Ester Salguero

-In May The Universe Be Your Home!, Lena sets out to recover what was lost—to understand how to love a country that erased her family’s past.
-Through the interwoven voices of three generations—hers, her grandmother Emilia’s, and her mother Angelina’s—the graphic memoir traces a journey through silence, memory, and belonging.
+In May The Universe Be Your Home!, Lena sets out to recover what was lost — to understand how to love and trust a country that erased her family’s past.
+Through the interwoven voices of three generations — Lena, her grandmother Emilia, and her mother Angelina — the graphic memoir traces a journey through silence, memory, and belonging.
+It is a story about what remains when home is taken away — and how the search for identity can become an act of resistance.

 A Powerful and Personal Journey into a Forgotten History